 Applicants who have not previously written on areas closely related to the proposed research topic may provide written work on any topic that best demonstrates their abilities.

-Is the 2,000 word limit on the written work a minimum or maximum?
+Is the 2,000 word limit on the written work for application a minimum or maximum?

 2,000 words is a maximum.
 Many students who find that their best work exceeds this length choose to submit a 2,000-word extract from that longer piece of work.
 We recommend that your chosen piece: demonstrates your capacity for independent or original thought; is systematically analytical rather than purely descriptive; addresses a clear question or problem; where relevant, draws on data or literature sources to support its main arguments; expresses its arguments with clarity and precision.